Gunjankumar55/AskDb-a_Smart_text_to_Sql_System/README.md

-# AskDB - Natural Language to SQL Converter
+# AskDB - A smart Natural Language to SQL Converter

 ## 🌟 Overview